Stephen Wearne (Australian footballer)

 Stephen Wearne (born 4 October 1968) is a former Australian rules footballer who played for Melbourne in the Australian Football League (AFL) in 1992.

-Originally from Queensland, he was recruited from the Sandringham Football Club in the Victorian Football Association (VFA) with the 22nd selection in the 1991 Mid-year Draft.
+Originally from Queensland Australian Football League QAFL club Coorparoo, Wearne moved to Victoria to play for Sandringham Football Club in the Victorian Football Association (VFA).
+Melbourne drafted him with the 22nd selection in the 1991 Mid-year Draft.

 He is the brother of David Wearne, who played for the Brisbane Bears.